Monmouth County Divorce Process

 In New Jersey, divorcing couples can make these decisions through one of four ways:

 - Litigation: Litigation is a courtroom proceeding where a judge helps drive the negotiations and makes the final decisions regarding the divorce issues in question.

 - Divorce mediation: It is a process that uses a neutral third party trained in mediation techniques who manages the discussion between spouses, helping them to come to a mutually beneficial agreement.

 - Collaborative divorce: Aided by a team of professionals, such as financial planners, psychologists, social workers and the spouses' attorneys, the divorcing couple works cooperatively to come to a mutually beneficial agreement.

 - Divorce arbitration: Divorcing spouses who cannot come to an agreement about terms of the divorce allow a neutral third party to decide those details, agreeing in advance to abide by the arbitrator's decision.

 Want to Know Your Divorce Options in New Jersey?
 Call Us.

 It is natural to have many questions once you have made the decision to get a divorce.
-Our Monmouth County divorce lawyers have answers.
+Our Monmouth County lawyers have answers.
 Call our team today at (732) 624-6343 to schedule your free consultation.